Weak-to-Strong Generalization via Bregman Bias-Variance Decomposition: Symmetric Bregman Divergence: Squared Loss

 where $\epsilon_2=2\sqrt{\mathbb{E}\norm{f_{W'}(X)-\ex{}{f_{W}(X)\mid W',X}}^2}\sqrt{\mathbb{E}\norm{g(X)-f_{W'}(X)}^2}$. \end{restatable} To analyze when $\epsilon_2$ becomes small, we focus on the quantity $\mathbb{E}\norm{f_{W'}(X)-\ex{}{f_{W}(X)\mid W',X}}^2$, rather than directly analyzing the expected distance between the student model and ground truth labeling function, i.e. $\mathbb{E}\norm{g(X)-f_{W'}(X)}^2$, which is also a component of $\epsilon_2$.
 For any input $x\in\mathcal{X}$,

-\begin{rem} The expected misfit term here corresponds to the standard population risk on the data distribution induced by $\mu_X$ and the ``ground-truth'' labeling function $f_W$.
-In this view, the total variance $\mathbb{E}_{}\norm{f_{W}(x)-\ex{}{f_{W}(x)}}^2$ can be interpreted as the ``Bayes error'', while the conditional variance term in Eq.~(\ref{eq:epsilom-decomp-2}) underestimates it \cite[Proposition~4.1]{adlam2022understanding}. \end{rem} Notably, due to the presence of the conditional variance, we can see that $\epsilon_2$ vanishes before the expected misfit does, in other words, the vanishing of the expected misfit term is a sufficient condition for $\epsilon_2$ to vanish.
+Notably, due to the presence of the conditional variance, we can see that $\epsilon_2$ vanishes before the expected misfit does, in other words, the vanishing of the expected misfit term is a sufficient condition for $\epsilon_2$ to vanish.
 Furthermore, recent studies on the ``double descent'' phenomenon show that this expected misfit, when regarded as the population risk, can indeed decrease as the capacity of the student model increases \citep{belkin2019reconciling,hastie2022surprises,mei2022generalization,yang2020rethinking,Ba2020Generalization}.
 We now formalize this through the following example.

-\begin{exam}[Ridge Regression] Assume $X\sim\mathcal{N}\pr{0,\mathbf{I}_{d_w}/d_w}$, and let the teacher model be $f_w(x)=x^Tw$ for $w\in\mathbb{R}^{d_w}$ and the student model be $f_{w'}(x)=(w'_1x)^Tw'_2$, where\footnote{ Here $d_s$ refers to the number of hidden units rather than the total number of parameters.} $w'_1\in\mathbb{R}^{d_s\times d_w}$ and $w'_2\in\mathbb{R}^{d_s}$.
+\begin{exam}[Ridge Regression] Assume $X\sim\mathcal{N}\pr{0,\mathbf{I}_{d_w}/d_w}$, and let the teacher model be $f_w(x)=x^\top w$ for $w\in\mathbb{R}^{d_w}$ and the student model be $f_{w'}(x)=(w'_1x)^\top w'_2$, where\footnote{ Here $d_s$ refers to the number of hidden units rather than the total number of parameters.} $w'_1\in\mathbb{R}^{d_s\times d_w}$ and $w'_2\in\mathbb{R}^{d_s}$.
 The weights $W'_1$ are initialized with entries drawn i.i.d. from $\mathcal{N}(0, 1/d_w)$ and remain fixed during training.
-The student is trained via ridge regression: $\min_{w_2'}\|(w'_1\mathbf{x}')^Tw'_2-\mathbf{y}'\|+\eta \|w'_2\|^2$ where $\mathbf{x}'=[x'_1,\dots,x'_n]\in\mathbb{R}^{d_w\times n}$ and $\mathbf{y}'=[y'_1,\dots,y'_n]\in\mathbb{R}^{n}$. \end{exam}
+The student is trained via ridge regression: $\min_{w_2'}\|(w'_1\mathbf{x}')^\top w'_2-\mathbf{y}'\|^2+\eta \|w'_2\|^2$ where $\mathbf{x}'=[x'_1,\dots,x'_n]\in\mathbb{R}^{d_w\times n}$ and $\mathbf{y}'=[y'_1,\dots,y'_n]\in\mathbb{R}^{n}$. \end{exam}

-Building on the random matrix theory-based analysis of double descent \citep{hastie2022surprises,mei2022generalization,Ba2020Generalization}, and in particular the randomized-design setting in \cite{yang2020rethinking}, we derive the following asymptotic result.
+Consider an overparameterized setting, we derive the following asymptotic result.